 The major challenge of Algorithm~\ref{alg:fqi_online} is appropriately choosing the function $h(\cdot,\cdot)$, which combines the sets $\calF_{\rm cur}$ and $\calF_{\rm new}$.
 As an example, we consider $h(\calF_{\rm cur}, \calF_{\rm new}) = \calF_{\rm cur}\cup \calF_{\rm new}$.
 Such a choice has some drawbacks.
 If the initial set $\calF$ contains many samples, then the updates in~\eqref{eq:online} will not result in significant changes in the policy.
-This happens because the algorithm appreciates equally the samples in $\calF$ and the new sets $\calF_{\rm new}$, even though the samples in $\calF$ are artificially generated using a mathematical model and the samples in $\calF_{\rm new}$ are obtained form the real system.
+This happens because the algorithm appreciates equally the samples in $\calF$ and the new sets $\calF_{\rm new}$, even though the samples in $\calF$ are artificially generated using a mathematical model and the samples in $\calF_{\rm new}$ are obtained from the real system.

-The choice of other parameters is guided by the following considerations.
-The number of iterations $N$ is chosen according to the computational constraints in the control system.
-In our simulations, we consider the worst case scenario and assume that $N$ is equal to one.

-An important task of such a learning algorithm is a trade-off between exploration and exploitation in generation of the set $\calF_{\rm new}$.
-The exploration is required, since the real system is essentially unknown to the algorithm and the exploratory actions will provide new information.
+An important task of such a learning algorithm is a trade-off between exploration and exploitation during the generation of the set $\calF_{\rm new}$.
+Exploration is required, since the real system is essentially unknown to the algorithm and the exploratory actions will provide new information.
 The trade-off policy between exploration and exploitation is defined as follows:

-where $\bfn_t$ is the state measured at time $t$ and $\tildeQ_k(\cdot, \cdot)$ is a current approximation of the $Q$ function.
-In our experiment $\varepsilon_t$ is an increasing function of $t$ between zero and one.
-During the first time samples, the need for new information is typically higher, and thus a low value of $\varepsilon_t$ should be chosen.
+where $\state_t$ is the state measured at time $t$ and $\tildeQ_k(\cdot, \cdot)$ is a current approximation of the $Q$ function.
+In our experiment $\varepsilon_t$ is a decreasing function of $t$ between zero and one.
+During the first time samples, the need for new information is typically higher, and thus a high value of $\varepsilon_t$ should be chosen.